Did you know emotional support animals enjoy special protections in Puerto Rico?

 If you decide not to microchip your animal, you will want to be sure it is wearing tags with your contact information clearly written on it.

-Your Emotional Support Animal must be vaccinated for rabies within six months of entering Puerto Rico.
+Your animal must be vaccinated for rabies within six months of entering Puerto Rico.
 Be sure the vaccine is the one-year variety and not the three-year, as this vaccine is not acceptable.

-Note: if your ESA is a puppy or kitten under six months-of-age, it should not have the vaccine until it reaches this age.
+Note: If your animal is a puppy or kitten under six months of age, it should not yet be vaccinated.

 “A rabies antibody titer is essentially an estimation of an immune response against rabies virus (either through exposure or vaccination).
 The RFFIT is one method which provides a laboratory measurement of the ability of an individual human or animal serum sample to neutralize rabies virus.”

-Within 30 days of traveling to Puerto Rico, your veterinarian must fill out a Health Certificate on your pet.
-This is basically telling the authorities that your ESA is healthy (not carrying any infectious diseases) and fit to enter the country.
+Within 30 days of traveling to Puerto Rico, your veterinarian must fill out a Health Certificate for your animal.
+This tells the authorities that your animal is healthy (not carrying any infectious diseases) and fit to enter the country.

-Puerto Rico does have breed specific legislation in place.
-This means certain dogs are not allowed into the region.
+You should be aware that Puerto Rico has breed-specific legislation in place, which means certain dogs are not allowed into the region.
 Banned breeds for Puerto Rico include Pit Bulls, American Staffordshire Terriers, Staffordshire Terriers, and all crosses of these.
-Regardless of whether these breeds are being used for emotional support purposes has no bearing on this law and therefore you will be denied access with your ESA.

-If you are returning to Puerto Rico after 30 days, your ESA must meet the same requirements as if you were entering for the first time.
-This means you will need a health certificate from a veterinarian in the region you were visiting.
+If you are returning to Puerto Rico after 30 days, your animal must meet the same requirements as if you were entering for the first time.
+This means you will need a health certificate from a veterinarian in the visiting region.